 Q. Will there be wi-fi?

 A. The Delhi hotel “Tree of life” has internet connectivity in all rooms.
-The Himalayan Writing Retreat also has fairly decent broadband, but not in all rooms.
-We have broadband in most common areas.
+The Himalayan Writing Retreat also has high-speed broadband.

 Q. Can I get a local mobile phone connection?
 Will I need one?